 Nested Knowledge employees develop all application code.
 External platforms (e.g. AWS) may provide architecture, orchestrate deployment of, and execute application code.
 External libraries (e.g. OSS) are consumed by application code as modules.
-External platforms and libraries are verified with the following:
+External providers offer data to code, most typically in the form of an API.
+External platforms, providers, and libraries are verified with the following: